scionaltera/emergentmud/README.md

 * Players can create multiple essences (characters) within their accounts
 * Players can log into the game and see a familiar SMAUG-like text UI
 * LOOK and directional commands work
-* Players can talk to each other using SAY
+* Players can talk to each other using TELL, SAY, SHOUT and GOSSIP
 * Rooms are computed on the fly as you walk around the world, making it very, very large: Room coordinates can range from `-2^63` to `2^63-1` in 3 dimensions

+A few of the things on the [roadmap to v1.0](https://bitbucket.org/scionaltera/emergentmud/wiki/Product%20Roadmap):

 * Characteristics for each room computed using layers of [OpenSimplex](https://gist.github.com/KdotJPG/b1270127455a94ac5d19) noise maps

-A few of the things on the [roadmap to v1.0](https://bitbucket.org/scionaltera/emergentmud/wiki/Product%20Roadmap):

 * High availability (run multiple instances behind a load balancer, clustered datastores, real STOMP message broker)
 * Detailed terrain types
 * Plants and foliage